 (Please note that all entries will be checked against comments for validation).

-Only the first step of the Rafflecopter is mandatory, all other steps are optional.
-Only one entry per person is allowed (however, you can tweet with the bonus click entry daily as well to increase your chances).
+Only the first step of this form is mandatory, all other steps are optional.
+Only one entry per person is allowed.

 This giveaway is for UK residents only.

 Once a winner is randomly picked, I will check if the winner has done what was requested and I will contact them, if they do not reply within one week, the prize will be allocated to another person.

 The giveaway will close on 29th May 2016 at midnight.

 Last month I was able to share my childhood memories of Hampton Court Palace with you through the latest Ravensburger Puzzle.
 Today I’m showcasing the latest in their Historic Royal Palaces series with the lovely Tower of London 1000 piece jigsaw puzzle.
 The Tower of London really is a truly iconic landmark of our capital city, and somewhere I’ve been lucky enough to visit a few times.

 You can’t cease to be impressed with the Tower of London, it’s seen bloodshed, fire and countless wars and is still standing, these days surrounded by soaring skyscrapers.
 But it’s still there, a testament to our past heritage.
 Steeped in history it’s somewhere I’ll be exploring with Monkey when he’s a little older, I’m sure he’ll be as amazed by the Crown Jewels as I was the first time I saw them.

 This Ravensburger puzzle has the quality you would expect from the brand and the photographic images work really well to represent the historic palace itself.
 Famed for the Beefeaters that defend the Tower of London, the Guardsmen that keep guard of the Crown Jewels and the Ravens that protect us all, these are also represented in this 1000 piece puzzle.